heathergreerklein/heathergreerklein.github.io/about/index.md

 Hello!

 I'm Heather Greer Klein and I have a passion for ensuring open technologies are accessible and understandable to library and archives staff at all levels.
-I promote an empowerment-based training and support model and advocate for user-centered experiences.
-I pursue and promote inclusive, equitable, and transparent technology communities.
+I advocate for user-centered technology, community, and events.
+I pursue and promote inclusive, equitable, and transparent communities.

 I'm the Outreach & Engagement Coordinator for services at <a href="https://lyrasis.org">LYRASIS</a>, and was formerly the Services Coordinator at <a href="https://duraspace.org">DuraSpace</a> before that organization merged with LYRASIS in July 2019.